dotnet/linker/docs/design/feature-attributes.md

 When `RequiresFeature` is used on a class, this declares a _feature requirement_ for the class.

 When a class has a _feature requirement_, this creates a _feature requirement_ for the following members of the class:
-  - static methods (not including the static constructor)
+  - static methods
   - static fields
-  - instance constructors
+  - all constructors (static and instance)
   - static properties
   - static events